fadamDS/crypto/research/Ideas.md

 ## To Do's

 - Set up that resulting models can be applied to submission setting
-  - Updating of time series params
+  - Reduce overall time to less than 0.25s for each submission iteration
-    - Make sure that only last row is updated -> Easier for compute!
+  - Needs smarter feature engineering

 - Pipeline
   - Try modelling on one split.